USFCA-MSDS/msds689/projects/oohtable/oohtable.md

 ## Deliverables

-You must complete and add the following file to the root of your `oohtable-`*userid* repository in the USF-MSDS689 organization.
+You must complete and add the following file to the root of your github repository in the USFCA-courses organization.

 * `oohtable.py`